flowck/patterns_of_enterprise_application_architecture_golang/README.md

 [![main](https://github.com/flowck/patterns_of_enterprise_application_architecture_golang/actions/workflows/main.yml/badge.svg)](https://github.com/flowck/patterns_of_enterprise_application_architecture_golang/actions/workflows/main.yml)

-This repository has been created with the intent of demonstrating the implementation of some patterns described in the book "Patterns of Enterprise Application Architecture" by Martin Fowler, D. Rice, M. Foemmel, E. Hieatt, R. Mee, and
+This repository has been created with the intent of demonstrate the implementation of some patterns described in the book "Patterns of Enterprise Application Architecture" by Martin Fowler, D. Rice, M. Foemmel, E. Hieatt, R. Mee, and
 R. Stafford.